Application of Fengshui wisdom

 The outcome of a consultation shows you the visible and invisible energies at work in your home or business.
 Knowing these, we draw up a strategic plan for the various rooms and spaces, to benefit the way you use them.
 This is not modern “uncluttering”, or interior design or counselling.
 This is 3000 years of methodical knowledge made into an exquisite tool of great flexibility, eye for detail, astonishing accuracy and predictive value.
 It take many years of intensive training to be able to use it well.

 Xuankong Fengshui of the Zhen Shi transmission.

-This lineage traces originates from the founder of all Xuankong Fengshui lineages - Xue Renwang who lived in the late Song dynasty (960-1279 CE).
-The teachings were transmitted orally until the early Qing dynasty (1644-1911 CE) when they were written down and made public by Jiang Dahong.
-He is acknowledged as the grand patriarch of threads of all Xuankong Fengshui.
-After his death, Jiang's teachings split into several lines of transmission, but the teachings closest to Jiang are considered as the Main Line Transmission.
-This thread is represented by the teachings of Zhen Juren (also known as the Zhen Shi transmission line) of the Republic era (1911-1945 CE).
+This Fengshui lineage originates from the founder of all Xuankong Fengshui lineages - Xue Renwang.
+The teachings were transmitted orally until they were published by the grand patriarch Jiang Dahong.
+After his death several lines of transmission arose, but the one closest to Jiang is considered the Main Line Transmission and is represented by the teachings of Zhen Juren (Zhen Shi).

-I am officially accepted as student in the Zhen Shi Xuankong Fengshui lineage.
-This means that I practice Fengshui according to the traditional methods, including land-form, compass and Flying Stars.
+In 2002 I was officially accepted in this Zhen Shi Xuankong Fengshui lineage of Eva Wong.
+Since then I practice Fengshui according to the traditional methods, including land-form, compass and Flying Stars.